vubinhduong91/backboneJS/README.md

 backboneJS
 ==========

-some simple app using backbone
+some simple app using backbone.

+For more detail guides please visit: http://addyosmani.github.io/backbone-fundamentals/